ibm-cloud-docs/containers/cs_cli_reference.md

 ### bx cs machine-types LOCATION [--json] [-s]
 {: #cs_machine_types}

 View a list of available machine types for your worker nodes.
 Machine types vary by location.
 Each machine type includes the amount of virtual CPU, memory, and disk space for each worker node in the cluster.
-By default, the `/var/lib/docker` directory, where all container data is stored, is encrypted with LUKS encryption.
+By default, the secondary storage disk directory where all container data is stored, is encrypted with LUKS encryption.
 If the `disable-disk-encrypt` option is included during cluster creation, then the host's Docker data is not encrypted.
 [Learn more about the encryption.](cs_secure.html#encrypted_disks)
 {:shortdesc}

 You can provision your worker node as a virtual machine on shared or dedicated hardware, or as a physical machine on bare metal.
 [Learn more about your machine type options](cs_clusters.html#shared_dedicated_node).